GamesRoyal Match

 What this analysis is

-We read 238 recent reviews of Royal Match across the App Store (100) and Google Play (138), 172 positive and 59 negative, to find what players actually praise and complain about.
-Every percentage below is counted from those real reviews; the ratings, install range, and chart rank are the stores’ own public figures.
+We read 150 recent reviews of Royal Match on Google Play, 102 positive and 42 negative, to find what players actually praise and complain about.
+Every percentage below is counted from those real reviews; the ratings and install range are the stores’ own public figures.
 We never invent downloads or revenue, those aren’t public, so we don’t pretend to know them.
-Here’s what makes Royal Matchwork, and where it doesn’t.
+Here’s what makes Royal Match work, and where it doesn’t.

 Why Royal Match is so successful

 Consistently the #1 US top-grossing Puzzle game on the App Store chart, an observed ranking, not an estimated revenue figure.
-A Match-3 Puzzle game by Dream Games, Ltd., released February 2021, it combines 14.1M+ total ratings across both stores with a few things players consistently single out:
+A Match-3 Puzzle game by Dream Games, Ltd., released February 2021, it holds 14.3M+ ratings across both stores with a few things players consistently single out:

 The core loop